Surgical Volumes

 What is this measure?

-For a number of surgical procedures, studies have shown a strong relationship exists between the number of times a hospital performs a specific surgical procedure and the outcomes for those patients, including death and complication rates.
-Many of the surgeries listed below consist of multiple types of surgeries.
+For the surgical procedures listed below, studies have shown a strong relationship exists between the number of times a hospital performs a specific surgical procedure and the outcomes for those patients, including death and complication rates.
+Many of the surgeries consist of multiple types of surgeries.
 For example, some of the surgeries that fall in the Open Aortic Procedures category are thoracic aortic surgery, valve surgery and aortic aneurysm surgery.

 Why is it important?